-There are three major practiced religions in Haiti: Catholicism, Protestantism, and Vodoo.
+Haiti does not recognize a single official language.
+They take pride in allowing religious freedom.
+There are three major practiced religions in Haiti: Catholicism, Protestantism, and Voodoo.

-Catholicism was first introduced to the island nation by the Spanish in the 1500s and then the French Capuchins and Jesuits helped establish it as the main organized religion during that time period.
+Catholicism was first introduced to the island nation by the Spanish in the 1500s, and then the French Capuchins and Jesuits helped establish it as the main organized religion during that time period.
 Currently, nearly 80% of Haitians are Roman Catholic.
-The official Catholic patron saint is Our Mother of Perpetual Help in Haiti.

-Most Haitians are superstitious and believe that many events or occurrences are connected to future events.
-They believe in good and bad luck associated with these events.
-A lot of Haitian superstition goes back to their religious beliefs.
+Most Haitians are superstitious and believe that many events or occurrences are connected to future events and bring good or bad luck.
+Common superstitions include:

 - Many believe health care decisions like pregnancy are decided by God; therefore, contraceptive use is low.

 - After birth, infants may wear special beads to ward off evil spirits and cloths around their middles for strong bodies.